 - 80% of products fail in the long run.

-What do you see in your head when you hear the name of a big company, lets say ‘CocaCola’?
+What comes to your mind when you hear the name of a big company like Coca-Cola?
 Is it the company’s white inscription?
-Maybe the shape of the bottle?
-Maybe even Santa Claus, or just a recognizable red colour?
-Anyway … All the above embodies the best-selling sweet drink we all know.
+The shape of the bottle?
+Maybe even Santa Claus, or just a recognizable red color?
+All of the above embodies the best-selling sweet drink we all know.
 Coincidence?
-No, it is an extremely well-thought-out process of designing a brand and a product, which we immediately recognize and arouses certain feelings on an unconscious level in us.
+No, it is the exceptionally well-thought-out process of designing a brand and product that is immediately recognizable and evokes particular emotions on an unconscious level.

-Industrial designers develop products in a way that they create emotional connections in the user.
-They focus on design, fit, performance, and optimization of the products to create the best possible user experience.
-The role of an industrial designer in the product development process is to establish a design that will communicate the brand and identity of the company to users, while increasing recognizability and sales.
+Industrial designers develop products with the goal of creating emotional connections with the user.
+They focus on the design, fit, performance, and optimization of the products to offer the best possible user experience.
+The role of an industrial designer in the product development process is to establish a design that will communicate the brand and identity of the company to users while increasing recognizability and sales.

-Without a good industrial design, a company or a product can suffer from lacking of attention, recognizability and loyalty of a target audience.
-Consumer researches show that the product design is much more important than many companies would imagine.
-In fact, such a simple thing as design can have a significant impact on how people perceive the values, products, and services of a particular company.
-Shapes, fonts, and colours are important aspects of design, as they symbolize ideas, express mood, and direct the view.
+Without a good industrial design, a company or product can suffer from a lack of attention, recognizability, and loyalty of a target audience.
+Consumer research shows that product design is much more important than many companies imagine.
+Design does indeed have a significant impact on how people perceive the values, products, and services of a particular company.
+Shapes, fonts, and colors are essential aspects of design, as they symbolize ideas, express mood, and direct the view.

 - symbolize ideas

 You can see our final products here.